How to securely expose Plex from behind CGNAT with Cloudflare Tunnel

 Important Note

-Technically speaking, Cloudflare Tunnel is NOT intended for routing video and audio streams, it’s intended purpose is routing HTTP traffic mainly for webpages.
+Technically speaking, Cloudflare Tunnel is NOT intended for routing video and audio streams, it’s intended purpose is routing HTTP traffic for webpages.
 In fact, the Cloudflare Service-Specific Terms for their CDN specifically state,

 “Unless you are an Enterprise customer, Cloudflare offers specific Paid Services (e.g., the Developer Platform, Images, and Stream) that you must use in order to serve video and other large files via the CDN.
 Cloudflare reserves the right to disable or limit your access to or use of the CDN, or to limit your End Users’ access to certain of your resources through the CDN, if you use or are suspected of using the CDN without such Paid Services to serve video or a disproportionate percentage of pictures, audio files, or other large files.”

-Be aware that by using Cloudflare Tunnel, you are routing traffic through Cloudflare’s CDN (can’t have one without the other) and so using it with Plex may cause Cloudflare to limit or potentially even outright ban your account.
+Be aware that by using Cloudflare Tunnel, you are routing traffic through Cloudflare’s CDN (can’t have one without the other) and so using it with Plex may cause Cloudflare to limit or potentially outright ban your account.
 By following this guide, you agree to take the risk that such action may occur, so think carefully about this warning and whether it’s worth it.

 Pre-Requisites